rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Problem description

-Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer?
+Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and offline transfer?

 Over last century the world of finance has gone through significant paradigm shifts.
 Currencies traditionally started as a bottom up distributed system based